nordeck/matrix-barcamp/README.md

 ### Installation

-After checkout, run `yarn install` to download the required dependencies
+After checkout, run `yarn install` to download the required dependencies.

 > **Warning** Do not use `npm install` when working with this package.